Instant Pot Vegetable Soup

 Check out this all-star line-up that will have you licking your bowl clean…

-Onions, Celery, and Carrots – You’ll start with the traditional triumvirate of French aromatics referred to as mirepoix (pronounced: meer-pwah).
+- Onions, Celery, and Carrots – You’ll start with the traditional triumvirate of French aromatics referred to as mirepoix (pronounced: meer-pwah).
 Chop these into evenly-sized, bite-sized pieces.

-Garlic – Adds pungency, which is a very good thing in the right balance with other flavors.
+- Garlic – Adds pungency, which is a very good thing in the right balance with other flavors.
 Also, you can read more about the health benefits of garlic here–it’s impressive.

-Salt, Pepper, and Red Pepper Flakes – Salt helps bring out the natural flavors of the vegetables, and the peppers add a little heat in the background.
-I like to use Himalayan Pink Sea Salt, because it hasn’t been stripped of valuable minerals.
+- Salt, Pepper, and Red Pepper Flakes – Salt helps bring out the natural flavors of the vegetables, and the peppers add a little heat in the background.
+I like to use Himalayan Pink Sea Salt because it hasn’t been stripped of valuable minerals.

-Broth – Use vegetable broth to keep this vegetarian or feel free to use a good chicken stock instead.
+- Broth – Use vegetable broth to keep this vegetarian or feel free to use a good chicken stock instead.
 You can make your own easily!

-Bay Leaves – The aroma and flavor of the dried bay leaf is subtle, with “a pleasantly minty taste and notes of warm baking spice” according to this Huff Post article.
+- Bay Leaf – The aroma and flavor of the dried bay leaf is subtle, with “a pleasantly minty taste and notes of warm baking spice” according to this Huff Post article.
 The pressure cooker helps to bring out the oils from this little leaf and infuse it into the soup.

-Parmesan Rind!! – This is the SECRET INGREDIENT, friends.
+- Parmesan Rind!! – This is the SECRET INGREDIENT, friends.
 Adding the rind (the tough outer part of a giant round of Parmesan) will infuse the entire soup with a salty, umami flavor.
 Absolutely delicious and what will take this soup to the next level!

-Kale – Stemmed, chopped kale adds beautiful color and potent antioxidants at the end of this recipe.
+- Kale – Stemmed, chopped kale adds beautiful color and potent antioxidants at the end of this recipe.
 The flavor becomes very mellow once it wilts into the soup.

-How to Make Instant Pot Vegetable Soup: Step-by-Step Instructions
+How to Make Instant Pot Vegetable Soup

 You’ll build flavor all along the way as you sauté, season, and pressure cook your ingredients all in one pot.

-Step 1: Sauté and Season the Aromatics
+Sauté and Season the Aromatics

 Begin by building a firm foundation of flavor.
 Sauté the classic aromatic combination of chopped onions, celery, and carrots.
 You’ll season these veggies with garlic, salt, pepper, and a pinch of red pepper flakes.

-Step 2: Pressure Cook the Soup
+Pressure Cook the Soup

 Stir in vegetable broth (I prefer organic), fire-roasted tomatoes, black beans, barley, a dried bay leaf or two, and the secret ingredient–a Parmesan rind–into the Instant Pot.
-Lock and seal the lid and cook at high pressure for 7 minutes.
-Do a quick release of the pressure after it’s done.

-Step 3: Stir in the Kale
+Stir in the Kale

 As freezer cooking experts (15 years of experience!) and authors of two freezer cooking cookbooks, we love sharing our best tips for prepping and freezing meals for later.
 If you’re wondering what to freeze your soup in, we’ve narrowed in on the best freezer storage containers here.